dstackai/dstack/docs/reference/cli/secrets.md

 The following arguments are required:

 - `NAME` – (Required) A name of the secret.
-Must be unique within the current Git repository.
+Must be unique within the current Git repo.
 - `VALUE` – (Required) The value of the secret.
 -
 The following arguments are optional: